-Glencore International AG Company Profile
+Glencore PLC Company Profile

-Founded in 1974 as Marc Rich + Co AG, what is now Glencore originated as a metal, minerals, and crude oil marketing company.
-During the 1980s, it expanded operations to include agricultural and energy products.
-In 1994 the company was renamed Glencore International after a management buyout.
+Founded in 1974 as Marc Rich + Co.
+AG, what is now Glencore originated as a metal, minerals, and crude oil marketing and trading company.
+During the 1980s, it expanded operations to include agricultural products and began producing and processing commodities.
+In 1993, the company was renamed Glencore after a management buyout.
 The company went public in 2011, trading on both the London Stock Exchange and the Stock Exchange of Hong Kong.
 The company's shares began trading on the Johannesburg Stock Exchange in November 2013.
 The company's shares were delisted in Hong Kong in January 2018.

-- Gross Revenue: US$239 billion
+- Revenue: $194.2 billion

-- Total Operating Expenses: US$232 billion
+- Total assets: $124.1 billion

 Metals and Minerals